• Skip to primary navigation

 I’m a big fan of keeping different types of salsa around because they’re a perfect condiment, in my opinion.
 I often like making salsa without tomatoes, but this recipe lends itself to many variations.
 The fresh pineapple is acidic enough, so I chose to leave them out.

 This isn’t your typical salsa recipe.
-It’s a combination of fresh flavors that pair perfectly with keto Mexican food, grilled chicken or fish, or use it as a topping for tacos.
+It’s a combination of fresh flavors that pair perfectly with keto Mexican food, grilled chicken or fish, or use it as a topping for tacos using my Pork Carnitas, or with ground beef seasoned with homemade Taco Seasoning.
 Salty tortilla chips aren’t the only thing that will love this chunky salsa.
 It’s a perfect pairing of sweet and heat that’s great for game day or party food.

 Since this homemade salsa recipe calls for such a small amount of fruit, I don’t include instructions for breaking down a whole pineapple.
 Since I follow a low-carb lifestyle and don’t eat much citrus, I purchase ripe pineapple in the produce aisle that’s been pre-cut.
 It’s a much smaller quantity to purchase.
 What I don’t use, I freeze for the next time I want to make this salsa or to top my Pina Colada Panna Cotta.